ibm-cloud-docs/assistant/index.md

 - Users interact with the assistant through one or more of these **integration** points:

   - A virtual assistant that you publish directly to an existing social media messaging platform, such as Slack or Facebook Messenger.
-  - A Web Chat that you embed in your company website that can answer customer questions directly and can transfer complex requests to a customer support representative.
+  - A web chat that you embed in your company website that can answer customer questions directly and can transfer complex requests to a customer support representative.
   - A custom application that you develop, such as a mobile app or a robot with a voice interface.

 - The **assistant** receives user input and routes it to the dialog skill.